 I had a conversation recently with a long time evangelist and church leader.
-He was bemoaning the state of leadership in the church and at one point said, with great passion, “Pastors are not CEOs; they?re shepherds!?
+He was bemoaning the state of leadership in the church and at one point said, with great passion, “Pastors are not CEOs; they’re shepherds!”
 He is right.
-The pastor is not the Chief Executive officer of a church.
+The pastor is not the Chief Executive Officer of a church.
 That isn’t the calling.
 (Though in many churches it’s the cultural construct.)
-Pastors are called to lead, to care, to nurture, to protect, to feed.
+Pastors are called to show the way, to care for, to nurture, to protect, to feed.

 Right about this time, though, the guy’s ideas jumped the rails.
 He went on to call out several pastors of mega churches (not present at the time) for “bringing all this business into the church.”
 He decried business principles for ruining the church and undermining its mission and message.

 The church is the body of Christ.
 It is His representation here on earth.
 And it is imperfect.
 We, the church, do not effectively communicate the gospel of Jesus or exemplify his life.
 We are not good at working together and being a single unit pointed in the same direction.
-That’s why we need effective organizational ? or ?business? ? principles.
+That’s why we need effective organizational – or “business” – principles.
 It will always be the mission of Jesus that drives the church and defines its effectiveness.
 But good methods help us do that mission better.